 Out of the box Jenkins X creates Staging and Production (this is customizable) permanent environments as well as temporary environments for preview applications from Pull Requests.

-We are trying to move as much testing, security, validation and experimentation for a change before it’s merged to master.
+We are trying to move as much testing, security, validation and experimentation for a change before it’s merged to controller.
 With the use of temporary dynamically created Preview Environments any pull request can have a preview version built and deployed, including libraries that feed into a downstream deployable application.
 This means we can code review, test, collaborate better with all teams that are involved in agreeing that change can go live.

-Ultimately Jenkins X wants to provide a way that developers, testers, designers and product managers can be as sure as they can that when a change is merged to master it works as expected.
+Ultimately Jenkins X wants to provide a way that developers, testers, designers and product managers can be as sure as they can that when a change is merged to controller it works as expected.
 We want to be confident the proposed change does not negatively affect any service or feature as well as deliver the value it is intended to.

 Where Preview Environments get really interesting is when we are able to progress a PR through various stages of maturity and confidence where we begin to direct a percentage of real production traffic like beta users to it.
 We can then analyze the value of the proposed change and possible run multiple automated experiments over time using Hypothesis-Driven Development.
 This helps give us better understanding of how the change will perform when released to all users.